ThinkbotsAreFree/logo.eno/README.md

 say: my-pets + 1 1
 ```

-this would output the 2nd item of the `myPets` list, which is `myCat`.
+this would output the 2nd item of the `my-pets` list, which is `my-cat`.

 ### objects